-1.14 Can a defence of patent invalidity be raised, and if so, how?
+1.17 Can a defence of patent invalidity be raised, and if so, how?
 Are there restrictions on such a defence e.g. where there is a pending opposition?
+Are the issues of validity and infringement heard in the same proceedings or are they bifurcated?